Five police officers ‘seriously injured’ in clash outside Iranian Embassy in London

 Five officers ‘seriously injured’ after police and protesters clash outside Iranian Embassy in London

+Riot police called in as violence breaks out during demonstrations over death of Mahsa Amini

-Twelve people have been arrested and at least five officers “seriously injured” after clashes outside the Iranian Embassy in London, the Metropolitan Police have said.
+Twelve people have been arrested and at least five officers “seriously injured” after clashes outside the Iranian Embassy in London, the Metropolitan Police has said, as protesters demanded an end to the Islamic Republic of Iran.

-Five officers were hospitalised, some with broken bones, despite riot police equipped with shields and helmets being brought in to “restore order among the protestors and to protect other officers”, the force said.
+Five officers were hospitalised, some with broken bones, despite riot police equipped with shields and helmets being brought in to “restore order among the protestors and to protect other officers”, according to the force.

-The disorder initially broke out in the immediate vicinity of the embassy, before moving to Marble Arch and then to Maida Vale, where the Islamic Centre of England was targeted.
-Masonry, bottles and other projectiles were thrown, Scotland Yard said.
+The disorder initially broke out in the immediate vicinity of the embassy in Knightsbridge, before moving to Marble Arch and then to Maida Vale, where the Islamic Centre of England was targeted, Scotland Yard said, adding that masonry, bottles and other projectiles were thrown.

-Large and peaceful demonstrations have taken place outside the embassy in recent days, as widespread protests sparked by the death of Mahsa Amini while in the custody of Tehran’s morality police spread from Iran to countries across the globe.
+Large and peaceful demonstrations have taken place outside the embassy in recent days, as widespread protests – sparked by the death of 22-year-old Mahsa Amini while in the custody of Tehran’s morality police – spread from Iran to countries across the globe.

+“While the majority of those who attended the embassy on Sunday continued to act responsibly, a significant group who arrived actively sought to confront officers and protestors from groups they were not in agreement with,” the Met said on Sunday night.

+Angry protesters could be seen shouting and pushing against officers who had formed a line in front of the embassy, with footage shared online showing violent altercations breaking out among those in the crowd.

 More follows...